michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 and be sure to provide information in the _Nonresident_ section at the end of this checklist.

-NB, Special benefit for married couples: if one spouse is a resident at the end of the year 2025, you and your nonresident spouse can elect to file jointly as residents.
+Note, Special benefit for married couples: if one spouse is a resident at the end of the year 2025, you and your nonresident spouse can elect to file jointly as residents.

 ### What is Your Filing Status?